petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

   - Software engineering
 ---

+Why your research is probably not reproducible, and does that even matter?

+Your research is probably not reproducible: Why is that, and does it even matter?

 I left my job about a year ago to try to help with the reproducibility crisis.
 This article is a summary of what I've learned so far and my current outlook.